Wine Tours to Europe

 Tim Syrad Wine Tours has run tours to almost all of the major wine regions in Europe, and many in the New World.
 My tours are fun and informative, and we really get to know the people who make the wine and tend the vines.
 As you can see below, we visit all the main wine producing countries in Europe, and some rather less well known ones.
 Please click on the highlighted names to read about an upcoming tour, or the report of a previous one.

-In 2019 we return to Bordeaux for two tours, one in the Spring and one in the Autumn.
-In 2018 we visited Provence in the Spring and will explore the famous Golden Triangle (Champagne, Chablis and Sancerre) in the Autumn.
+In 2019 we return to Bordeaux for two tours in the Autumn.
+In 2018 we visited Provence in the Spring and explored the famous Golden Triangle (Champagne, Chablis and Sancerre) in the Autumn.
 In October 2017 I ran a tour of organic and biodynamic wine makers in the Languedoc, a region we also visited in 2011.
 We previously visited Bordeaux in 2017 (and 2003), Alsace in 2016 (and 2009), Burgundy in 2016 (and 2002) and have previously toured the Rhone Valley (2013) and Champagne (2001).

-In 2019 I am running two tours to Friuli-Venezia Giulia, a true ‘jewel in the crown’ of Italy.
+In 2019 I ran two tours to Friuli-Venezia Giulia, a true ‘jewel in the crown’ of Italy.
 Piedmont is one of the most popular destinations I visit, and is home to one of my favourite wine families, Marenco – do look at the video.
-I am running a long weekend of wine and gastronomy to Piedmont in Autumn 2018.
-In 2018 I ran another tour to Sicily, following the success of my 2017 tours.
+In 2018 I ran a long weekend of wine and gastronomy to Piedmont in the Autumn and a tour to Sicily in the Spring, following the success of my 2017 tours.
 In 2017 we also visited Tuscany, which we had visited in 2004 and 2005, and Piedmont which we also visited in 2016 and 2006.
 In 2016 we visited Puglia, in the heel of Italy, and in 2015 we visited Umbria.
 In 2010 we visited Verona, from where we explored the Veneto and Valpolicella.